givemepower8/Phaser3Practices/docs/COC.md

 Study your opponent's base.
 Take out opponent's defence so to launch more effective attack.

-Maximize the troops to have a balanced attack system.
+Maximize the troops to have a balanced air and ground attack system.

 If the base air defence level is low, use air troops.